Danieldacruz7/Advanced-Tensorflow-Techniques/README.md

 - ### [Breast Cancer Prediction: ](./Custom%20and%20Distributed%20Training/Breast%20Cancer%20Prediction.ipynb)

   In this exercise, a model is built to predict the malignancy of a tumour.
 Different features with regards to the tumour have been retrieved from the [Breast Cancer Wisconsin Data Set](https://archive.ics.uci.edu/ml/datasets/breast+cancer+wisconsin+(original)).
 A neural network is built to predict whether the tumour is benign or malignant.
+Here the F1 Score is used to evaluate the model.

+  The neural network was able to perform well on the test and validation datasets.
+The respective F1 scores were 0.97 and 0.98 - indicating the model was able to fit the dataset appropriately.

 ## 4. Generative Deep Learning with Tensorflow